Angel-Bazan/t050/README.md

 - 📫 How to reach me **angelsanchez.as524@gmail.com**
-- 👯 I’m looking to collaborate on more pjects in 2021
+- 👯 I’m looking to collaborate on more projects in 2021
 - ⚡ Fun fact: I like dancing